 Fred Douven from abbGrowers (Netherlands)

-"The low initial prices of Peruvian blueberries were compensated during the course of the season"
+«The low initial prices of Peruvian blueberries were compensated over the course of the season»

 The Peruvian blueberry season is in the final stretch.
 "Peru is still harvesting blueberries, although the last volumes are expected to be harvested next week," says Fred Douven of the Dutch company abbGrowers.
-The merchant is quite satisfied with the Peruvian campaign.
-“The quality was good this year.
-Due to the increase in planted area, there was a lot of pressure on the market at the beginning of the commercial season, but the low initial prices were compensated in the course of the season”.
+The merchant is quite satisfied with the Peruvian campaign. «The quality was good this year.
+Due to the increase in the planted area, there was a lot of pressure on the market at the beginning of the marketing campaign, but the low initial prices were compensated over the course of the season.

-“Also from South Africa the last lots of blueberries are arriving at the moment, whose season was quite problematic in terms of the quality of the fruit.
-Almost all shipments arrived late, with a transit time of 4-5 weeks not being an exception, which resulted in large differences in quality.
-There were very good lots, but there were also very poor quality bins of blueberries,” says Fred.
+«The last batches of blueberries are also arriving from South Africa at the moment, whose season was quite problematic in terms of the quality of the fruit.
+Almost all shipments arrived late, with a transit time of 4-5 weeks being no exception, which translated into large differences in quality.
+There were very good batches, but there were also containers of very poor quality blueberries,” says Fred.

-“The Chilean season has started late as the first containers usually arrive in week 50.
-I expect Chilean supply to peak between weeks 3 and 7, after which supply will decrease rapidly.
-Although there is talk of lower supply volumes due to a lack of pickers and transport problems, I see that many kilos of fruit are being loaded onto the boats,” says Fred.
+“The Chilean season has started late, with the first containers typically arriving in week 50.
+I expect Chilean supply to peak between weeks 3 and 7, after which supply will decline rapidly.
+Although there is talk of lower supply volumes due to lack of pickers and transportation problems, I see that many kilos of fruit are being loaded onto ships," says Fred.

 Fred Douven of abbGrowers.

-“The cultivation area of the Sekoya varieties is increasing a lot.
-As with other types of fruit, club varieties are gaining more and more market share in the blueberry segment,” says Fred.
-“In addition, blueberry sales in general continue to grow in all European countries.
-Although the Proposed referendum on United Kingdom membership of the European Union has had an effect on shipments to the UK, the other European countries are compensating for reduced UK demand.
+«The cultivation area of Sekoya varieties is increasing a lot.
+As with other types of fruit, club varieties are gaining more and more market share in the blueberry segment,” says Fred. «In addition, blueberry sales in general continue to grow in all European countries.
+Although the Proposed referendum on United Kingdom membership of the European Union has had an effect on shipments to the UK, other European countries are compensating for the reduction in British demand.
 There are hardly any changes in the packaging format.
-When the supply on the market increases, you see more 650-750 gram containers, while the 1 kilo container is reserved mainly for the European season."
+When the supply on the market increases, we see more 650-750 gram containers, while the 1 kilo container is mainly reserved for the European season.

 Previous article